 The majority of visitors to Daniel's Brook Chasm seem to arrive by ATV, making this waterfall one of the very few accessible by such mode of transportation in New England.
 Pittsfield State Forest is actually one of the best spots in the state for this type of activity with a comprehensive network of wide and relatively smooth trails.
 Hikers and mountain bikers are welcome on the trails and at the waterfall as well.

 The falls start off as a 12-foot long narrow slide dropping three vertical feet.
 After the slide, the brook passes through the chasm, dropping a total of 20-feet consisting of two major horsetails and some intermediate cascades.
 The walls of the chasm are so narrow the falls rumble loudly.
 It is difficult to obtain a quality photograph due to the characteristics of the chasm.
 The water is clear, but the stream is somewhat seasonal, so we are unsure how attractive the falls would be in the dog-days of summer.

 From the parking area, take the wide dirt road to the left of the parking area.
 The river is out of sight from the start of the trail.
 Start hiking the dirt road as it gradually increases in elevation.
 After hiking for 0.2 mile, you will reach a fork.
-Take the right fork and continue on a slightly narrower road for 0.3 mile further to the chasm.
+Take the right fork, descend briefly, and then climb moderately steep terrain for 0.3 mile further upstream to the chasm.
 Ignore any minor trail junctions (including a T-junction at 0.4 mile from the car; stay straight here) and you will reach the chasm about 0.5 mile from the parking area.
 The chasm is clearly visible from the trail.
-Throughout this hike, you will be following along the river, but it will be up to 150 feet away from you and often out of sight.
+Throughout this hike, you will be hiking mostly parallel to the brook, but it will be up to 150 feet away from you and often out of sight.